 Familial Atypical Multiple Mole Melanoma (FAMMM) Syndrome

 FAMMM is caused by mutations in the CDKN2A (also known as p16) and CDK4 genes.
 People with a first-degree relative (a parent, sibling, or child) with FAMMM have a 50% chance of having inherited the same mutation.
 People with FAMMM have multiple atypical moles and melanomas, often at a younger age than is typical.
-They may also develop pancreatic cancer.
+They also have a higher risk of developing pancreatic cancer.
+Very rarely, certain mutations in the CDKN2A gene can cause an increased risk of other cancer types, including nerve sheath tumors.